 Laura is looking forward to sharing her tips, tricks and experiences with mentees who are interested in pursuing a legal career.
 She is grateful to have incredible mentors who have helped her grow personally and professionally, and is excited to be a mentor in the netWORKING Project at WHIWH to pay it forward for the next generation.

-I am a young lawyer that is 34 years old.
-I practice criminal law all over the GTA at a downtown Toronto office.
+My name is Tonya Kent and I practice criminal law all over the GTA at a downtown Toronto office.
 I attended York University and went to law school all the way in Saskatchewan at the University of Saskatchewan.

 I do a Brazilian martial art called Capoeira, and although I have been unable to go as often due to work, I still enjoy it.
 I enjoy relaxing evenings and have no issue with meeting up at a nice restaurant or taking advantage of half price wings, or just simply meeting at a Starbucks.
 I am flexible with location, as I travel around the city for work a lot anyway and understand that transit is a mode of transportation a lot of young people and need flexibility so that meetings are accessible.

 I am passionate about reproductive justice and I am a member of the board at an abortion clinic as well as belong to the Criminal Lawyers’ Association of Ontario as a member of both the women’s committee and the recent call committee.